MicrosoftDocs/appcenter-docs/docs/sdk/crashes/android.md

 ### Add attachments to a crash report

 You can add **one binary** and **one text** attachment to a crash report.
 The SDK will send it along with the crash so that you can see it in App Center portal.
-The following callback will be invoked if you want to add attachments to a crash report.
-Here is an example to attach a text and an image to a crash:
+The following callback will be invoked right before sending the stored crash from previous application launches, but not when the crash happens.
+Here is an example of how to attach text and an image to a crash:

 ```java
 @Override